Home / Blog / SCI & Business / French Capital Gains Tax with a Corporate Tax Company

 In our YouTube videos, we often discuss the implications of capital gains tax when owning property through a corporate tax company.
 To provide more clarity, we’ve decided to write this detailed article.
 Investing in real estate through corporate tax companies comes with both unique opportunities and challenges.
 Let’s dive in!

 A corporate tax company is a distinct legal entity, separate from its shareholders.
-Unlike companies taxed under personal income tax (IR), corporate tax companies pay taxes on their profits directly.
-Shareholders only face taxation when dividends are distributed.
+Unlike structures taxed under personal income tax (IR), companies subject to corporate tax (IS) are taxed directly on their net profits, which include capital gains.
+Shareholders are only taxed when those profits are distributed in the form of dividends.

 Individual vs. Corporate Tax Capital Gains Calculations